sroberts/sroberts.github.io/_posts/2015-02-20-maltego-transforms-for-the-lazy.md

 ## Paterva's Developer Resources

 On February 3rd Paterva stood up a [Developers Portal](http://dev.paterva.com/developer/) with resources to help people get started.
 This jump-started my development and should be anyone's first stop (after this post of course) for basic as well as advanced topics.
-I hope the Paterva team keeps expanding this site.
+I hope the Paterva team keeps expanding this site, it's already a wealth of knowledge.

 ## But what about...?